JosephYusufov/motiv8-backend/api/public/liam-wang-foodie/index.md

 A good honey post can combine a few of these “honey elements”, but keeping your usage of these elements to 1-3 per post will help to organize the content in your feed better, and will introduce consistency and originality throughout your feed.

 These are a few tricks that you can implement right now to improve your feed.
 Afterall, Instagram is the place where you can express yourself with your own specific style and there are no universal rules on what “Nice” should look like.
 I hope that this article is helpful, if you have any questions please dm me [@theliamwang](https://www.instagram.com/theliamwang/) on Instagram.
-I's be happy to chat with you.
+I'd be happy to chat with you.

 Happy Posting!